cfwprpht/libhb-master/README.md

        and set a depense.
        finalize_pkg app will copy all prxs from libhb/ORBIS_Debug and the one from the projects folder into /YourProject/data/app0/sce_module/.
-       A video explanation can be found on my youtube channel.
+       [https://www.youtube.com/watch?v=mg3RBstJ__8]A video explanation can be found on my youtube channel.
      Rearanged the de-/initialisation functions and now we have the Application Loop running in Core 3.
        So: UserEntry == Core 1.
            AppLoop   == Core 3.